joeky888/dotfile/Misc/toefl.md

 related to the previous ones.

 Whether Marco Polo traveled to China was in doubt.
-The author addresses three evidences that Polo was a froud, while the lecturer refutes with three arguments.
+The author addresses three evidences that Polo was a fraud, while the lecturer refutes with three arguments.
 For one thing, the reading indicates that every translation of Polo's journal was different in details, and merely an aggregation of stories from other travelers who actually went to China.
 However, the lecturer argues that the book was originally written by a fellow prisoner, who is a French.
 Later years, Polo rewritten